HGVSnomenclature/hgvs-nomenclature/docs/consultation/open-issues.md

 ### Exon Numbering

 HGVS nomenclature does not give specific recommendations for the **numbering of exons**.
-For variant descriptions, exon numbers are not required; **nucleotide position are sufficient**.
+For variant descriptions, exon numbers are not required; **nucleotide positions are sufficient**.
 In many genes, there is no consensus on exon/intron numbering and several old numbering schemes may exist that had to be revised to include newly discovered exons (internal as well as 5' and/or 3' of the gene).
 This led to all kinds of numbering schemes with no clear structure, making it very difficult for non-experts on the specific gene to keep track of all details (see also [Dalgleish 2010](http://www.genomemedicine.com/content/pdf/gm145.pdf) and [NCBI RefSeqGene](http://www.ncbi.nlm.nih.gov/refseq/rsg/faq/#exon)).
 To prevent confusion, and with the increasing use of genome browsers, numbering exons simply as 1, 2, 3, etc., from start to the end is the only logical option.